 1. Time to market/time to migrate from one digital commerce platform to another

 How long will it take to launch or relaunch your online store?
-Will the onboarding process
+Will the onboarding process have an effect on your day to day business?

 2. Ability to scale